-Coin-Operated Press is an artist-led organisation established in 2020.
-We are based in Scotland and run by zine-makers Katie Mayes and Chloe Henderson.
+Coin-Operated Press is an artist-led social enterprise established in 2020.
+We are based in Scotland and run by zine-makers Katie McCann and Chloe Henderson.
 We host workshops, run zine fairs, create educational online content, produce, publish, and distribute our own collaborative zines.

 What is a zine?
 A zine is a booklet-style artwork that you make yourself, and give away, swap, or sell for the cost of printing.
 Zines enable adaptable learning and provide a creative outlet that can be accessed by anyone regardless of experience or skill level.
 We use our talents to help others to develop their own through the power of collaborative support.